AhnafCodes/rubab/README.md

     So 4-7 files per app/page, it's not bad.
 Actually it might be more performant, responsive and maintainable than loading giant BLOB with Js, CSS...

 4. Handling initial load of data/metadata(not private/user sensitive data) without api/service call.
-   This is done using templatetags, this feel weird even ugly.
+   This is done using templatetags, this might feel weird, even ugly.

 To Run:
 create a virtual environment and then run